-Diane Retallack, Artistic Director
+Diane Retallack, Artistic and Executive Director

 Read Diane’s full bio here.

 As Office Administrator for the Eugene Concert Choir, Troy DeShazer is responsible for most of the day-to-day runnings.
 He brings to the job an extensive background in music education, conducting, and chamber music performance.